The 52 SUPER SERIES

 The 52 SUPER SERIES was established in 2012 and quickly became renowned as the world’s leading grand prix monohull yacht racing circuit.
 2022 saw the tenth anniversary celebrations back in Barcelona where it all began at the Trofeo Conde de Godo regatta in May 2012.

-And 2023 sees the circuit as strong as ever with an extremely high level of very evenly matched competition at the front of the fleet but new teams still joining up to challenge themselves as Thailand’s Team Vayu did from 2021 onwards and now Hong Kong’s Team Alpha Plus join for 2023.
+And now 2024 sees the circuit as strong as ever with an extremely high level of very evenly matched competition at the front of the fleet but new teams still joining up to challenge themselves.
+In 2021 Thailand’s Team Vayu joined, Hong Kong’s Team Alpha Plus came in for 2023 and in 2024 we have welcomed two new teams France’s Teasing Machine and Brasil’s Crioula Team.

 Originally the circuit grew from the ashes of the TP52 MedCup which finished in 2011 when the principal sponsor withdrew.